newrelic/newrelic-maui-plugin/README.md

 - ### No Http data appears:
   - To instrument http data, make sure to use the HttpMessageHandler in HttpClient.

+- ### Crash reports may not be sent when ProGuard rules are not properly configured for New Relic in hybrid Android applications
+  - Ensure proper ProGuard rules are added to your ProGuard configuration file.
+See ["Configuring ProGuard Rules"](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-android/install-configure/configure-proguard-or-dexguard-android-apps/) in setup documentation.

 ## Support

 New Relic hosts and moderates an online forum where customers, users, maintainers, contributors, and New Relic employees can discuss and collaborate: